cscw2015/maverick/Interim/Interim.md

 	- how council members relate to each other
 	- expect to show city council what technology is out there
 	- hope to provide strong base to integrate further technologies in future

 ## References

-1. SchÃ¼mmer, T., Tandler, P., & Hakke, J. M. (2012).
+1. Schümmer, T., Tandler, P., & Hakke, J. M. (2012).
 The next-generation business meeting: from i-lands to flexible meeting landscapes. *Universal Access in the Information Society, 11*(3), 239-258.
 2. Benyon, D., & Mival, O. (2015).
 Blended Spaces for Collaboration. *Computer Supported Collaborative Work (CSCW)*, 1-27.
 3. Sarda, S., Constable, M., Dauwels, J. Dauwels, S., Elgendi, M., Mengyu, Z., ... & Magnetat-Thalmann, N. (2014).
 Real-time feedback system for monitoring and faciliating discussions. *Natural Interaction with Robots, Knowbots and Smartphones* (pp. 375-387).
 Springer New York.
 4. Hayes, K., & Chang, S. (1990).
 The relative efficiency of city manager and mayor-council forms of government. *Southern Economic Journal*, 167-177.